-The LAS will image an area of 4000 sq. degs at high Galactic latitudes in the YJHK filters to a depth K=18.4, requiring 262 nights of UKIRT time over 7 years (the Y filter covers the wavelength range 0.97 to 1.07µm - see the filters description in the technical pages).
-The LAS will be completed in two stages.
-The first stage is a single pass in YJHK over the full 4000 sq. degs.
-The second stage is an additional pass in J over the same 4000 sq. degs, for proper motions, with a baseline of at least 2 years.
+The LAS will image an area of 3792 sq. degs at high Galactic latitudes in the YJHK filters to a depth K=18.2 (the Y filter covers the wavelength range 0.97 to 1.07µm - see the filters description in the technical pages).
+Additionally a second pass in J will be executed over 2000 sq. degs, for proper motions, with a baseline of at least 2 years.
 The parameters of the survey are summarised in the table below.
-The LAS Survey Head is Richard Jameson.
+The LAS Survey Head is Steve Warren.

 |Large Area Survey

 The principal goals of the LAS are 1: surveys for the coolest T+ dwarfs and the nearest lowest-mass dwarfs, 2: surveys for z>6 and KX quasars, 3: multiwavelength photometry of SDSS galaxies, 4: detection of cool stars with high proper motions (cool white dwarfs and Pop II brown dwarfs).
 The science goals are described in detail on the science case page (dated Nov.
 2001).

 The target 3792 sq. degs is a subsection of the Sloan survey.
 The footprint has changed substantially since the original proposal.
 Originally a large spring northern block was planned, and the lowest Dec parts were started, but the block was then abandoned.
 The area was shifted to the autumn for scheduling regions.
 The revised regions are described below.
 In estimating the final areas an allowance has been made for slight overfilling by the tiling algorithm.
 The 5 regions are as follows.